 Why isn’t SEO focused on?

-SEO has developed significantly since it first began, and is now changing on an estimatedly daily basis, which gives fair reason as to why it is not focused on in uni.
+SEO has developed significantly since it first began, and is now changing on an estimatedly daily basis, which gives fair reason as to why it isn’t focused on in uni.
 I mean, at one point it was all about cramming in as many keywords as possible and buying links from eastern Europe link builders.
 Now, Google endeavours to discern meaning and credibility as opposed to simply matching keywords and counting links.
 On the topic of new-and-improved, another important change has been the level of value that Google now places on new content, which factors into the freshness part of the algorithm.
 With immediate impact on companies’ SEO ranking, it is vital for brands to focus on building more in-depth and specialised content marketing strategies for their users and that also extend to their social media content, PR links, and apps.

 Additionally, mobile prioritisation, along with updates such as the Google Knowledge Graph, the Panda/Penguin/Pigeon updates and the Hummingbird algorithm (Google sure loves animals, it seems) are all huge factors that have been catalysts of unrest and change in the SEO world, since they can have a crippling impact on search visibility for brands who have thrived based on organic search traffic.
 All this in mind, to try and teach current day SEO to uni students can seem pointless since tomorrow it will be different, and different again the day after.
-What is important is that students are taught about the continuity of change in the field and to expect to be keeping up with this environment unceasingly.
+What is important is that students understand the continuity of change in the field and to expect to be keeping up with this environment unceasingly.

 From the beginning of SEO to present day, the focus has changed vastly; Google and other search engines are now focusing on genuine interaction and user experience through personalisation and clean cut answers, as opposed to favouring “gimmicky content-based tactics”, as DeMers from Search Engine Land puts it.
 Digital marketing students are already most probably aware of this and how it affects how things are done in the online world, but SEO could certainly be weaved into this teaching at university level, if it is not already, since it has also been tremendously impacted by this new focus.